awalkaday/online-book/BOOK.md

 _I work on this artistic project in my spare time, in public, independently, and at the pace of a [tortoise](https://en.m.wikipedia.org/wiki/Cultural_depictions_of_turtles "Cultural depiction of tortoises (turtles that slowly walk on terrestrial lands)").
 The first coding blocks of the project appeared online in [November 2017](https://github.com/daqhris/daqhris.github.io/commit/80a18e2a08c1413ea8b4a26d1a86129624b8809f "Earliest related commit on GitHub: Created FAQ file for ").
 From the beginning, the creative process was intuitive, progressed non-linearly, and is time-stamped by a digital clock._

 _This text document has been a work-in-progress since [May 2021](https://github.com/awalkaday/about-awalkaday-art/commit/32eced8e914f46d9364a5d5fb6ec11c5bd7be7a4).
 Countless public drafts and serene outdoor walks have shaped it into its current state, akin to a therapeutic craft and exercise.
-To view the history of its changes, visit [GitHub.com](https://github.com/awalkaday/about-awalkaday-art) (Last modification: [June 29, 2024](https://github.com/awalkaday/about-awalkaday-art/commits/replit/index.html))._
+To view the history of its changes, visit [GitHub.com](https://github.com/awalkaday/about-awalkaday-art) (Last modification: [July 2, 2024](https://github.com/awalkaday/about-awalkaday-art/commits/replit/index.html))._

 _A visual chart showing additions and deletions to this document, on a weekly basis over a long time window, can be viewed at [https://github.com/awalkaday/about-awalkaday-art/graphs/code-frequency](https://github.com/awalkaday/about-awalkaday-art/graphs/code-frequency)._

 * * *

 READING GUIDE

 1. Introduction to the Photo Series
 2. Beyond Pixels: A Picturesque Stroll into Nature